|

 The resolution emphasized that caste, as defined by the United Nations, is a rigid social hierarchy rooted in notions of purity and contamination, often resulting in extreme exclusion and socio-economic disadvantages.
 By adopting this resolution, Jersey City committed to fostering an inclusive environment where caste-based exclusion and dehumanization are actively challenged.

-The resolution noted that caste-based discrimination affects not only South Asians but also transcends race, religion, and geography, impacting communities in Asia, Africa, the Middle East, and beyond.
+The resolution noted that caste-based discrimination affects not only South Asians but also transcends race, religion, and geography, impacting communities in Asia, , the Middle East, and beyond.
 The Council acknowledged that caste practices within workplaces, housing, healthcare, and education mirror broader systemic discrimination, including that faced by Africans, Middle Easterners, and women.

 Jersey City, known for its diverse population, is committed to addressing this issue and ensuring that all residents are treated with dignity and equality.
 The Council's declaration is part of a growing movement in the U.S. to confront caste discrimination, particularly in diaspora communities.